Mayfield Brewery

-The Mayfield Brewery was a brewery that operated in Mayfield, California, between 1868 and 1920.
+The Mayfield Brewery also known as the Mayfield Railroad Brewery was a brewery that operated in Mayfield, California, for over 50 years, between 1868 and 1920.
 The brewery was located at what is now the corner of California Avenue and Birch Street in Palo Alto, California.
 It produced steam beer and sold it in kegs to local saloons.
 The brewery was shut down by Prohibition.